Haivision/srt-rfc/draft-sharabayko-mops-srt.md

 : The sequential number of the data packet.

 PP (2 bits):
-: Packet Position.
-This field indicates the position of data packet in the message.
+: Packet Position Flags.
+This field indicates the position of the data packet in the message.
   The value "10b" means the first packet of the message.
 "00b" indicates a packet in the middle, "01b" is the last packet.
 If a single data packet forms the whole message, the value is "11b".

 O (1 bit):
 : Order Flag.
 Indicates whether the message should be delivered by the receiver in order (1) or not (0).
-This field is used to determine behaviour of data transmission mode.
-See in {{data-transmission-mode}}.
+Certain restrictions apply depending on the data transmission mode used ({{data-transmission-mode}}).

 KK (2 bits):
 : Encryption Flag.
 The flag bits indicate whether or not data is encrypted.